bio-nlp/MedQA-CS/README.md

     - `input_variables`: An array of input variable names used in the prompt template.
     - `template`: A prompt template that includes placeholders for the input variables.

-- `output`: An object containing the output model name and output data generate from that model.
+- `output`: An object containing the running model name and output data generate from that model.

 ### Example Case Object
 ```